ArcBlock/forge-cli/README.md

 Usage: forge [options] [command]

 Options:
   -V, --version                    output the version number -v, --verbose                    Output runtime info when execute subcommand, useful for debug -c, --chain-name <chainName>     Execute command use specific chain -i, --config-path <path>         Forge config used when starting forge node and initializing gRPC clients -r, --npm-registry <registry>    Specify a custom npm registry -y, --yes                        Assume that the answer to any confirmation question is yes -d, --defaults                   Run command using default values for all questions -m, --mirror <url>               Mirror host used to download forge release -g, --socket-grpc <endpoint>     Socket gRPC endpoint to connect, with this you can use forge-cli with a remote node -h, --help                       output usage information

 Commands:
-  account <address>                   Get an account info by address asset <address>                     Get asset info by address block [options] [height]            Get the block info from the running node blocklet:init [options]             Init a blocklet project blocklet:use [options]              Download and install a blocklet chain:config [options] [action]     Read/write chain/node config chain:create [chainName]            Create a new chain instance chain:ls                            List all chains chain:remove <chainName>            Remove chain state and config chain:reset <chainName>             Reset chain state, but keeps the config chain:validator [options]           Update(add, remove, change) or list validators config [options] [key] [value]      Config forge cli configs contract:activate [name|address]    Activate a contract by name or address contract:compile [sourceDir]        Compile a forge contract contract:create [options]           Create contract files contract:deactivate [name|address]  Deactivate a contract contract:deploy [itxPath]           Deploy a compiled contract to ABT Node contract:ls                         List contracts declare:node [options]              Declare the current node to be a validator candidate deploy:prepare [options]            Prepare node for deploying a multi-node chain download [options] [version]        Download a forge release without activate it help [subcommand]                   Show help of a sub command install [options] [version]         Download and setup forge release on this machine join <endpoint>                     Join a network by providing a valid forge web graphql endpoint logs [type]                         Show logs for various forge components ls                                  List forge releases installed locally ls:remote                           List remote forge releases available for install ps                                  List running forge component processes remote [shellName]                  Connects to the running system via a remote shell simulator [action]                  Start/stop simulator and generate random traffic start [options] [<chainName>]       Start the forge and forge web deamon status [type]                       List info of the running chain/node stop [options] [<chainName>]        Stop the forge daemon and all related services tx [hash]                           Get a tx detail and display tx:ls                               List latest transactions upgrade [<chainName>]               Upgrade chain node to new version without reset use [version]                       Activate an already downloaded forge release version [<chainName>]               Output version for all forge components wallet:create                       Create a local wallet and dump its public/private key web [action]                        Open the web interface of running forge chain/node
+  account <address>                Get an account info by address asset <address>                  Get asset info by address block [options] [height]         Get the block info from the running node blocklet:init [options]          Init a blocklet project blocklet:use [options]           Download and install a blocklet chain:config [options] [action]  Read/write chain/node config chain:create [chainName]         Create a new chain instance chain:ls                         List all chains chain:remove <chainName>         Remove chain state and config chain:reset <chainName>          Reset chain state, but keeps the config chain:validator [options]        Update(add, remove, change) or list validators config [options] [key] [value]   Config forge cli configs declare:node [options]           Declare the current node to be a validator candidate deploy:prepare [options]         Prepare node for deploying a multi-node chain download [options] [version]     Download a forge release without activate it help [subcommand]                Show help of a sub command install [options] [version]      Download and setup forge release on this machine join <endpoint>                  Join a network by providing a valid forge web graphql endpoint logs [type]                      Show logs for various forge components ls                               List forge releases installed locally ls:remote                        List remote forge releases available for install ps                               List running forge component processes remote [shellName]               Connects to the running system via a remote shell simulator [action]               Start/stop simulator and generate random traffic start [options] [<chainName>]    Start the forge and forge web deamon status [type]                    List info of the running chain/node stop [options] [<chainName>]     Stop the forge daemon and all related services tx [hash]                        Get a tx detail and display tx:ls                            List latest transactions upgrade [<chainName>]            Upgrade chain node to new version without reset use [version]                    Activate an already downloaded forge release version [<chainName>]            Output version for all forge components wallet:create                    Create a local wallet and dump its public/private key web [action]                     Open the web interface of running forge chain/node

 Examples: